pelegri/pelegri.github.com/comingSoon.md

 # Coming Soon

-Here are some Open Source activities we have already announced; collected for your convenience.
+Below are some Open Source activities we have already announced collected for your convenience.

 ## WebKit